dinesh-ax/axway-open-docs/content/en/docs/operational_insights/basic_setup/_index.md

 For a production environment, check the parameters mentioned in the [env-sample](https://github.com/Axway-API-Management-Plus/apigateway-openlogging-elk/blob/7d91baaf8009ceb09ac9f3889752912b17b83736/env-sample#L604-L648) and set them if necessary.

-You can deploy Operational Insights using a Helm chart or Docker Compose.
-This page is organized in three main sections describing the common setup for both Helm and Docker Compose options, and two specific sections for each Helm and Docker Compose.
+You can deploy Operational Insights using Docker Compose or Helm charts.
+The following sections cover the common setup for both Helm and Docker Compose options.

-## General basic setup

-The following sections are common for both Helm and Docker Compose options.

-### Enable Open Traffic Event Log
+## Enable Open Traffic Event Log

 You must [enable Open-Traffic Event log](/docs/apim_administration/apigtw_admin/admin_open_logging/#configure-open-traffic-event-logging) for your API Gateway instances to allow your log files to be created by default at `apigateway/logs/opentraffic`.
 This location is required for when configuring Filebeat later.

 To avoid data loss, it is strongly recommended to increase the disk space for the Open Traffic logs from 1 GB to at least 8 GB, particularly if you have a lot of traffic.
 For example, if you have 100 TPS on one API Gateway instance, depending on your custom policies, the oldest log file will be deleted after approximately 30 minutes with only 1 GB OpenTraffic log configured.
 If for any reason Filebeat and Logstash are not running to process events for more than 15-20 minutes, you will have a loss of data as it also takes some time to catch up.

-### Install Kibana dashboards
+## Install Kibana dashboards

 To install the Kibana dashboards, use the Kibana Menu **Stack Management > Saved Objects > Import saved objects** and select the following file from the release package, `kibana/dashboards/7/*.ndjson`.